-But meanwhile the violence goes on, with almost daily attempts by the IRA to murder members of the security forces, and the ever-present risk that Loyalist frustration will lead them to abandon their ceasefire, rather than the isolated incidents we have seen so far.
+The Belfast talks continue.
+But progress is painfully slow, despite all our efforts.
+Meanwhile the violence goes on, with almost daily attempts by the IRA to murder members of the security forces, and the ever-present risk that Loyalist frustration will lead them to abandon their ceasefire, rather than the isolated incidents we have seen so far.

 Let us be realistic.
-This is not the encouraging picture I would like to see.
+This is not an encouraging picture for the moment.
 And it is poor reward indeed for the hopes and expectations of the people of Northern Ireland, who had dared to hope that peace and normality might once again be theirs.

 I am not discouraged.
 I continue to believe we are on the right track.
+But before turning to the future, let me stand back and look in more detail at what is happening now.

-We have a talks process involving nine constitutional parties representing X% of the population.
+We have established a talks process involving nine constitutional parties representing X% of the population.
 It has agreed rules of procedure, and the agenda is also reasonably clear.
+If we can get on to the substantive discussion about a comprehensive political settlement, I am confident we can make rapid progress.
+The two Governments and the parties at the talks all know roughly where the talks are likely to go.